 If, as the bar owner, you decide you want someone to take charge of bar operations, you need a bar manager.
-A bar manager oversees all purchasing, inventory management, marketing, quality control, and bar staff.
-Here’s some more reading material about just what bar managers do.
+A bar manager's duties include all purchasing, inventory management, marketing, quality control, and bar staff.

 High-end or high-volume beverage programs may choose to hire a beverage director.
 A beverage director works with the beverage program, ensuring that the menus suit the clientele and pour costs are low.
 It’s a specialized role, and like a bar manager, a beverage director also spends time ordering, taking inventory, and handling the consumables.
 Unlike a bar manager, they don't spend much time on marketing or human resources.

-Bartenders do a lot.
+Wondering about how to become a bartender?
+Well, buckle up because bartender duties and responsibilities are virtually endless.
 They mix drinks, serve beer and wine, ring guests up, and provide casual therapy (conversation) to the drinkers.
 They’re responsible for making sure the bar is clean and well-organized, and sometimes they’re responsible for making sure the bar is stocked.
 That means they often have a hand in taking the bar’s inventory and placing the necessary orders to vendors.
 They’re familiar with the cocktails and the drinking habits of the clientele.
-So they often have a hand in the creation of the drink menu itself.
-In short, they have a lot of important responsibilities and duties.
+So they often have a hand in drink menu engineering, as well.

 If the server is working in the area near the bar with high-tops and other nearby tables, they’re more accurately called a cocktail server.
 They’ll seat guests, take orders, and deliver food and drinks.
 If there’s no busser, they’ll be the ones clearing and cleaning the tables, too.
 It makes sense to have a server at a bar if there are tables the bartender can’t get to quickly.
 Or on nights when you’re expecting a lot of traffic.